filecoin-project/devgrants/open-grant-proposals/open-proposal-distributed-market-document-storage.md

 I'm sorry, but this is too much to ask at this stage.
 I would like instead to make a couple cautionary remarks.
 I love Filecoin with most of the fibers of my heart, for its proof of *useful* work.
 Its retrieval spec however may threaten uptake; it's too early to tell.

-I offer to sell a hamburger, but a prospective hamburger buyer near me has to wait two minutes if they click on the link for the hamburger's description?
-What kind of ux can I make so the user comes back to the market when they want to buy a pizza?
+I offer to sell a hamburger, but a prospective hamburger buyer near me has to wait two minutes if they click on the link for the hamburger's description, what kind of ux can I make so the user comes back to the market when they want to buy a pizza?
 Nothing occurs to me at this point.
 I'm more likely to find an answer once I dirty my hands.

 I solved a similar problem for myself with ipns.
 DNS demands faster resolution than a page load.
 The name binding I mentioned second paragraph of this Project Description exists because I could not wait for ipns to resolve names.
 Mine works really fast and is served from any blockchain node.
 If Filecoin in fact exhibits excessive retrieval time, I might propose workarounds for that too.